 Message From The Author...

 My name is Ali J and I was born in the village of Labourdonnais Sugar Estates in 1989.
 My father used to work for Belle Vue Harel.
 He worked for more than 30 years until 2005.
-In fact, few of my other family members worked there as well.
+A few of my other family members worked there as well.
 The sugar industry has always been a passion to me.
-During harvest, I could hear the machines, the trucks, I could see the laborers in the fields and watching them was a pleasure.
+During harvest, I could hear the machines, the trucks, I could see the laborers in the fields, and watching them was a pleasure.
 I left Labourdonnais in 1999 to live somewhere else but still today, I am attached to this village and I go there quite often.
 Everything has changed now.
-There was a time when I felt I need to contribute to this industry in any aspect, thus I decided to collect all the remaining sugar mills' chimneys as a collection and share them to the world.
+There was a time when I felt I need to contribute to this industry in any aspect, thus I decided to collect all the remaining sugar mills' chimneys as a collection and share them with the world.

 I sincerely hope you have appreciated this gallery.
 These sugar mills do not exist anymore but they left a special memory through these chimneys.
 Imagine for a moment how difficult the working conditions were for the slaves and indentured laborers, as well as our friends or family members years ago.
 History needs to be felt, not just heard or read!

-In case you need a picture in large resolution for your educational project, book or as reference or if you have found a mistake in this article, please contact me.
+In case you need a picture in large resolution for your educational project, book, or as reference or if you have found a mistake in this article, please contact me.

-Share this post to everyone...
+Share this work to everyone...

 It was not that easy to research on past sugar mills.
 Thankfully, these books and tools helped me tremendously:

 André Rouillard (Album - Usines Sucrières de L'Île Maurice).

 Guy Rouillard (Histoire des domaines Sucriers de l'Ile Maurice).